Managing all the assets and accounting them is a great objective of business that goes through various stages.

 The process of asset management includes the duties of optimizing the delivery of value and making an appropriate decision about the assets.

-The main objective of asset management is producing the least overall life cost of assets which can be affected by other parameters such as business continuity or risk during the decision-making process.
+The main objective of asset tracking and management is producing the least overall life cost of assets which can be affected by other parameters such as business continuity or risk during the decision-making process.

 It also comprises the opportunities, balancing the costs, and the threats against the level of performance of assets, which makes it essential for the greatest return on the investment and to maintain the objectives of the organization.